electric-eloquence/fepper/README.md

 the setup can be automated within clickable scripts.

-To proceed, an account must be registered at GitHub&#46;com, and GitHub CLI installed as per the instructions in the link.
-Then, run the following in the
+To proceed, an account must be registered at GitHub&#46;com, and GitHub CLI installed as per the instructions in the previous link.
+Then, run the following in the Terminal:
-Terminal:

 ##### macOS and Windows: